TruebitProtocol/interactive-coin-offerings/README.md

 #### withdrawBid(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage)
 *(InteractiveCrowdsaleLib.sol, line 67)*

 Withdraws the participant's bid from the sale.
-The participant receives a partial refund and the valuation pointer is updated to account for this.
+If it is after the withdrawal lock and the participant has a minimal personal cap, they get a full refund.
+If it is before the withdrawal lock, they receive a partial refund of the ETH.
+The withheld ETH still goes towards their token purchase, but is committed to the end of the sale.
+Then, if it is before the withdrawal lock, the valuation pointer is updated to reflect the new sale valuation.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self